 A relative new-comer to the Edinburgh dining scene having opened in 2013, 20 Princes Street has gained a deservedly good reputation.
-For a romantic evening a booth in the restaurant is cosy and secluded from the main buzz of the restaurant and drinks in Juniper, with fabulous views across the city, are a lively way to end the evening.
+For a romantic evening a booth in the restaurant is cosy and secluded from the main buzz.
+If, however, you’re looking for a bit of buzz after dinner Juniper, with fabulous views across the city, is a lively way to end the evening.

 The chef uses fresh Scottish ingredients and for true carnivores, we’d highly recommend the steak with a beautifully charcoaled flavour.

 Romantic restaurants in Edinburgh don’t come much more charming than Cannonball, part of the Contini group of restaurants.
-So named because of the cannon ball reputedly embedded in the building from the days of Bonnie Prince Charlie, Cannonball’s menu offers Scottish ingredients served with an Italian flair.
+Named after the cannon ball reputedly embedded in the building from the days of Bonnie Prince Charlie, Cannonball’s menu offers Scottish ingredients served with an Italian flair.

-The restaurant is upstairs, making the most of the Castlehill location, with tantalising glimpses of the Castle ramparts from some tables.
-We loved the food, service and atmosphere when we dined there recently – a stylishly romantic choice that would be great for Valentine’s evening.
+The restaurant is upstairs, allowing it to make the most of the views from its Castlehill location.
+We loved the food, service and atmosphere when we dined there recently.
+The overall feel is a stylishly romantic choice with tantalizing glimpses of the Castle ramparts.